mikatammi/jetpack-nixos/README.md

+# Hack for flashing NVIDIA Jetson Orin

+Connect Orin-board with USB-cable to your computer.
+Enter recovery mode by pressing the recovery button (middle button), and then click reset button (the right one) while holding the recovery button.
+Then just run:

+    sudo nix run .#packages.x86_64-linux.flash-orin-agx-devkit

+After you get some error like "Error: Return value 10" and "Failed flashing t186ref", reset and enter recovery mode again.
+Then run the flashing command from the mainline jetpack-nixos:

+    sudo nix run github:anduril/jetpack-nixos#flash-orin-agx-devkit

+Then you should have latest r35.1 UEFI firmware and be able to boot from USB.
+You should only need to do this once.

 # NixOS module for NVIDIA Jetson devices

 This repository packages components from NVIDIA's [Jetpack SDK](https://developer.nvidia.com/embedded/jetpack) for use with NixOS, including: